jesse-osiecki/resume/Readme.md

 ##### _(2016-2017)_ Mesur.io
 ###### Software Engineer
 * Fullstack development in Java and Javascript
-* Low Level programming in C
+* Low Level programming in C for embedded devices
 * Hands on circuit building and design
 * Management of MongoDB's and Apache Spark instances
+* Automation in Bash and Python
+* Management of Servers
+* Migration and management of large datasets

 ##### _(2015-2016)_ Bardess
 ###### Software Consultant
 * Design client websites and HTTP data connectors in Node.js, PHP, and Java's Spring framework
 * Create effecient managed systems and environments using products such as Amazon's Web Services and Salt to manage configurations
 * Fixed automations run with Ansible
+* Built automations with Salt Stack
 * Designed data visualization extensions for platforms such as QlikSense
 * Conducted security audits and monitored servers using, OSSEC, fail2ban, logstash/elasticsearch, and NewRelic
 * Built databases in MongoDB, OracleDB, Mysql, PostgresSQL, and built data-connectors for them.